samboy/ChessGraphics/README.md

 # About this project

-This is a project to make public domain graphics for Chess games.
-While a number of Chess piece graphics are available, none of them, to the extent of my knowledge, are public domain.
+This is a project to make public domain fonts for Chess games.
+While a number of Chess piece diagram fonts are available, none of them, to the extent of my knowledge, are public domain.

 In keeping with Armando Hernandez Marroquin’s naming scheme for